 4. Dining Decorations – Transform your Dining Room with fun luau-themed décor, like palm tree table centerpieces, which will instantly convert your Dining Room into a tropical setting.
 Add a few table skirts to the large serving tables, which can also be used to dress-up any desks or side pieces in your common areas.
 Fill the Dining Room with other Hawaiian-themed décor like coconut cups, bamboo torches, and inflatable palm-tree coolers.

 5. Hawaiian Photo Props – Be sure to take plenty of pictures of your residents during the luau.
 Start off by placing Hawaiian backdrops throughout your facility with this Luau Easy Decorating Pack so that residents and family members can take their own pictures in front of the tropical scenery.
 Additionally, set up a photo station at the luau to grab fun photos of residents using an ocean theme backdrop.

 6. Luau Crafts – Set up a crafts table to get your crafty residents assisting you with creating fun décor and accessories during the luau.
 For example, assist residents with making their own flower leis using pre-cut paper flowers.
 Also, supply residents with shell sand art bottles that they can fill with colored sand.
+Or use a craft kit that comes with everything you need.
 Place the finished bottles as decoration throughout your facility.

 7. Luau Games – Last but not least, stock up on game supplies to keep your residents busy during the luau.
 For instance, use inflatable beach balls to host a beach volleyball tournament in the backyard, or set up a limbo game to see how low your staff members and residents can go during a limbo party.
 After the games, pass out tropical-themed party favors like flip-flop keychains, or even aquatic squirters for the kids.